meejah/txtorcon/README.rst

 dependencies / requirements
 ---------------------------

--  `twisted <http://twistedmatrix.com>`_: I am working against Twisted 11.1.0 on Debian with Python 2.7.2.
+- `twisted <http://twistedmatrix.com>`_: txtorcon should work with any Twisted 11.1.0 or newer.
+I am working against Twisted 13.2.0 on Debian with Python 2.7.6.
 Twisted 12 works fine as well.
 Twisted does not yet support Python 3.

 -  `GeoIP <https://www.maxmind.com/app/python>`_: **optional** provides location
    information for ip addresses; you will want to download GeoLite City from `MaxMind <https://www.maxmind.com/app/geolitecity>`_ or pay them for more accuracy.
-Or use tor-geoip, which makes this sort-of optional, in that we'll query Tor for the if the GeoIP database doesn't have an answer but I haven't bothered removing the dependency yet.
+Or use tor-geoip, which makes this sort-of optional, in that we'll query Tor for the IP if the GeoIP database doesn't have an answer.
 It also does ASN lookups if you installed that MaxMind database.

 -  `python-ipaddr <http://code.google.com/p/ipaddr-py/>`_: **optional**.
    Google's IP address manipulation code.